It takes a particular kind of person to ride single speed.

-With most of the other bikes reviewed, there are little caveats here or there: “The seat is cheap.”
-“The brakes are cheap.”
-The pedals are cheap”.
+With most of the other bikes reviewed on this page, there are little caveats here or there: “The seat is low-end.”
+“The brakes are mushy.”
+The pedals are chintzy”.

-And, granted, they aren’t the same quality that you would find a more expensive model, but then the bike is so cheap, that you can probably to afford top shell out $30 on a new pedal if yours every really does break.
+And, granted, they aren’t the same quality that you would find with a more expensive model, but then, if the bike you are buying is so inexpensive, you can probably to afford to shell out $30 on a new pedal if yours ever does break.

 But those are the other bikes.

 Front and Rear brakes.
 Flip-flop hub.
 Double-walled, deep dish wheels.
-There really isn’t anything to hate.
+There isn’t anything to hate.